harpreetsahota204/demo_quality_scorer/README.md

    current view changes, so filtering the grid re-ranks the panel to match.

 The form has one tab per metric family.
 Each tab holds that family's on/off switch, its per-metric checkboxes, and its signal or channel picker.
-Your selections persist when you switch tabs, and the advisory line above **Run** always reflects all three families.

 **Motion smoothness.** Enabled when the first sample has at least one telemetry channel carrying a numeric signal a speed profile can be derived from.
 If none does (a camera-only episode, for example), the family switches itself off and says why.

 A channel is excluded when its messages decode to no  numeric fields.
 If the server lacks the decoder for an encoding (for example, `mcap-protobuf-support` for protobuf), affected channels cannot expose signal choices and the form names the package to install.

 Pick exact numeric signals from two inputs: **Position signals** are differentiated once to obtain speed, while **Velocity signals** are used directly and are preferred when available.

 Options are field-group granular, such as `/odom -> pose_position` and `/odom -> twist_linear`, so one mixed message can contribute both without treating covariance or orientation as motion.
 Each signal is scored on its own and the worst signal per metric drives the episode's score.

-The four metric checkboxes (SPARC, LDLJ, Jerk RMS, PSD ratio) are all on by default and carry short validity notes: SPARC is the most validated of the four and the least affected by sensor noise, while LDLJ and jerk RMS are noise-sensitive, so consider unchecking those two on noisy telemetry.
+The four metric checkboxes (SPARC, LDLJ, Jerk RMS, PSD ratio) are all on by default and carry short validity notes:

+- SPARC is the most validated of the four and the least affected by sensor noise

+- LDLJ and jerk RMS are noise-sensitive, so consider unchecking those two on noisy telemetry.

 Anything you uncheck is absent from `quality.*` and the overall score renormalizes over what is left.

 Windowing settings live in this tab because windows only affect motion (health reads full-episode timestamps, outliers read episode scalars):